Skip to main content

 // Assumes cardElement is the initialized CardInput component from Step 2

-// Function to create a token and then confirm the payment
+// Function to submit the card input and confirm the payment

-.createToken(cardElement) // Create token from the card input
+// Generate a payment token from the card input

 }